Palembang South Sumatra, Indonesia Travel Guide

 This is essential for any food enthusiast.

-Different vendors often boast their own secret 'cuka' (vinegar sauce) recipe, which significantly influences the dish's flavor.
+Different vendors often boast their own secret 'cuka' (vinegar sauce) recipe, which significantly has an impact on the dish's flavor.
 Seek out various renditions.

 Each 'cuka' offers an unique taste profile.